zhongzebin/find-required-loops-in-digraph/README.md

 2. I need to find out all the loops fulfilling the following requirements.

-  2.1) The length of the loop should be no less than 3 and no more than 7.
+>>a) The length of the loop should be no less than 3 and no more than 7.

   2.2) If A transfers x to B and B transfers y to C, 0.2<=y/x<=3.